mattneary/Tarpits-Abstraction/chapters/Computation.md

 ##A Foundational Grammar

-We have discussed the features necessary for a langauge to facillitate computation; however, we have so far relied upon the familiar notation of mathematics.
+We have discussed the features necessary for a language to facilitate computation; however, we have so far relied upon the familiar notation of mathematics.
 We will now switch to a language defined specifically as a foundation for computation.
 The Lambda Calculus is a language consisting of